Power, peace, order and challenge

 Course breakdown

-Most of the teaching for each term will be done during 2 long weekends per Unit, with an early evening session on the Friday of the week before:
+Most of the teaching for each term will be done during 2 long weekends per Unit, with an early evening session on the Friday of the week before.
+Exact teaching dates and times will be confirmed in the course guide upon enrolment.

 Michaelmas term: International Relations in Theory and Practice